backdoorsecurity/Solitude/Readme.md

 <h3 align="center">
-Solitude is designed for linux power users that require the isolated security model of Qubes os who prefer the cli.
+Solitude is designed for linux power users who require the isolated security model of Qubes os but prefer the cli.

 This is not a plug and play iso but rather a collection of scripts to be run on a fresh install of debian/derivative host and vm's.
 Your hardware must support pci passthrough.

 Using Sway wm and KVM/QEMU virtualization, this replaces the Qubes Xen Model with a simpler, much lighter stack.

 The system utilizes a minimal lightweight browser and network vm.
 Emphasizing isolation through compartmentalization, making advanced security measures efficient and seamless.

 Ideally all communication should be done through ssh.
-Be sure to set up ssh host keys and disable password authentication.
+Be sure to set up ssh host keys and disable password auth.

 Ssh connections should only be possible from host > vm and/or vm <> vm if needed, never vm > host.
 </h3>